gireeshcse/gireeshcse.github.io/blog/journal/markdown/kubernetes.md

     - Each microservice is an application which can be installed, configured and managed separately.
     - Require automated management due to their multiplicity and distributed nature.

+* How Kubernetes runs an application

+    - Everything in kubernetes is represented by objects.
+    - We create and retrieve these objects via Kubernetes API.
+    - Our application consists of several types of these objects.
+        - One type represents the application deployment as a whole.
+        - Another represents a running instance of our application.
+        - Another represents the service provided by a set of these instances and allows reaching them at a single IP address, and there are many others.

+    - Deploying the application
+        - We submit application manifest to the Kubernetes API.
+The API server writes the objects defined in the manifest to etcd.
+In addition, it notifies all interested components that these objects have been created.

+        - A controller notices the newly created objects and creates several new objects - one for each appplication instance.

+        - The scheduler assigns a node to each instance.
+It selects the best worker node for each new application instance object and assigns it to the instance - by modifying the object via the API.

+        - The Kubelet notices that an instance is assigned to the Kubelet's node.
+It runs the application instance via the container runtime.

+        - The Kube Proxy notices that the application instances are ready to accept connections from clients and configures a load balancer for them.Because an application deployment can consist of multiple application instances, a load balancer is required to expose them at a single IP address.

+        - The Kubelets and the controllers monitor the system and keep the applications running.

+* Kubernetes can run directly on our bare-metal machines or in virtual machines running in our data center.
+* Note: If our system has more than 20 microservices, we will most likely benefit from the integration of kubernetes.

 # Kubernetes Application Developer